 Sensors- all aboard!

 A variety of sensors are what enable self-driving vehicles to “see”, or at least, to visualize and understand their surroundings as they move.
-Different manufacturers and vehicle types have different approaches and priorities as to which sensors are used, but the following sensors are used in our self-driving shuttle (a Navya Arma).
+Different manufacturers and vehicle types have different approaches and priorities as to which sensors are used.

 - GNSS (Global Navigation Satellite System)